aryeelab/crispr_mutation_reanalysis/README.md

 to get some of the larger files in the repository.
 - Accessing specific scripts and data may be easier using the navigation tools on the main [GitHub Repository here](https://github.com/aryeelab/crispr_mutation_reanalysis).

+## Contact

+- If something's missing or doesn't make sense, feel free to shoot [Caleb](mailto:caleblareau@g.harvard.edu) an email.
+- For general questions regarding the manuscript, email one of the corresponding authors.

 <br><br>